VincentBounce/WindowsContextMenuTools/README.md

 ---

-## ![hash-icon] Hash
+## ![get-filehash-icon] Hash

 `Get-FileHash.reg`

 - Display in a terminal window one the following hashes `SHA-1` `SHA-256` `SHA-384` `SHA-512` `MD5` for any file(s) selected in File Explorer.

 - Applies on all selected files, in the File Explorer right pane.

-To use it, right click on selection ➜ *Get file Hash*.
+- To use it, right click on selection ➜ *Get file Hash*.

 💿 To install this tool separately, just run `Get-fileHash.reg`

 ---

-## ![wipefreespace-icon] Overwrite deleted data
+## ![wipe-free-space-icon] Overwrite deleted data

 `Wipe-free-space.reg`

 - Secures all your external drives before giving them, by ensuring that all **deleted data** has been **overwrited**.
-To do this, the Windows built-in program `cipher.exe` write successively 3 big files to fill entire empty space, in a temporary folder like `D:\EFSTMPWP\filE6A3.tmp`
+To do this, this tool calls the Windows built-in program `cipher.exe` which writes successively 3 big files to fill entire empty space, in a temporary folder like `D:\EFSTMPWP\filE6A3.tmp`

 - Avoids traditionnal formatting, which is unsecure, and which erase unnecessarily the data you want to keep.

 - Proceeds 3 writting sequences: a first one only with `0`, a second one only with `1`, and a third one with random digits.

-- Applies on all external drives, in both File Explorer left and right panes.
-To use it, right click on your external drive ➜ *Overwrite deleted data*.
+- Applies on all external drives, displayed in both *File Explorer* left and right panes.

+- To use it, right click on your external drive ➜ *Overwrite deleted data*.

 💿 To install this tool separately, just run `Wipe-free-space.reg`

+---

+## ![lock-bitLocker-drive-icon] Lock BitLocker Drive

+`Lock-BitLocker-Drive.reg`

+- Let you lock your external BitLocker drive whenether you want, directly from *File Explorer*.
+This tool calls the Windows built-in program `manage-bde.exe`

+- Applies on all external drives, displayed in both *File Explorer* left and right panes.
+If your drive is not locked or not BitLocker encrypted, then tool does nothing.

+- To use it, right click on your BitLocker locked external drive ➜ *Lock BitLocker Drive*.

+💿 To install this tool separately, just run `Lock-BitLocker-Drive.reg`

 ---